C1 - In situ and solid-state NMR spectroscopy of PCLs

 Principal investigator: Prof. Dr. Eike Brunner, TU Dresden, [webpage]

-Doctoral researcher Anjana Aravind
+Doctoral researcher in the 1st cohort: Anjana Aravind

 Solid-state NMR spectroscopy delivers structural information based on the exploitation of short-range interactions and does not require long-range (crystalline) order.
 It is frequently used for the investigation of various materials.
 Furthermore, NMR spectroscopy is increasingly applied in an in situ fashion, e.g., to study chemical reactions, synthesis processes as well as adsorption and electroadsorption processes.